a6h15hek/a6h15hek/blogs/microapp.md

 ## ⛯ UseCase
-Imagine having a requirement to create a location selector with dropdown selectors for country, state, and city, along with the main street address.
-This type of requirement is common among multiple apps that ask for location and address submission.
-This requirement involves creating a UI and writing backend code to connect with location services that provide country, city, and state data.
-Writing this for multiple apps is time-consuming, leading to code duplication, maintainability issues across multiple applications, and the need to write test cases.
-Any future requirements or upgrades need to be synced across all applications.
+Imagine needing to create a location selector with dropdowns for country, state, city, and main street address.
+This requirement is common in many apps that ask for location and address submission.
+It involves creating a UI and writing backend code to connect with location services for country, city, and state data.
+Doing this for multiple apps is time-consuming, leads to code duplication, maintainability issues, and the need to write test cases.
+Future updates must be synced across all applications.

-Building the same thing as microapps offers the advantage of keeping all the code in one place, ensuring reusability and easy maintainability.
-New requirements can be implemented and deployed without rebuilding or restarting the main application. microapps can be used as components in multiple applications.
+Building this as a microapp offers significant advantages.
+It keeps all the code in one place, ensuring reusability and easy maintainability.
+New requirements can be implemented and deployed without rebuilding or restarting the main application.
+Microapps can be used as components in multiple applications, enhancing efficiency and consistency.

 ## ★ Advantages
 - **Modularity:** Each microapp is a self-contained module, making it easier to develop, test, and maintain.
 This modularity allows developers to focus on specific functionalities without affecting the entire system.